pgrandne/Revolt/README.md

 ### Logline

-In a totalitarian state, Azad is a journalist who discovers a health scandal and becomes a whistleblower wanted by the whole government.
+In a totalitarian state, Azad is a journalist who discovers a financial scandal and becomes a whistleblower wanted by the whole government.
 His only way to survive and to bring the truth to light is using new IT tools.
-Azad

 ### Outline